Skidamek/AutoModpack/README.md

 - `/automodpack modpack-host stop` - Stop modpack hosting.
 - `/automodpack modpack-host restart` - Restart modpack hosting.

-# FAQ
+## FAQ

-Which versions are supported?
+- Which versions are supported?

-- 1.19.x and 1.18.x on fabric/quilt modloader.
+1.19.x and 1.18.x on fabric/quilt modloader.

+- What is [CLIENT\] MODS folder?

+Basically (It's for server admins and have it purpose only if `sync_mods` is enabled) you can add there those mods you want to add to the modpack, but you don't want to load them on server

-Do I must use official minecraft launcher?
+- Do I must use official minecraft launcher?

-- No, you can use any launcher you want except for Feather Client its unsupported. (but launcher must be compatible with fabric/quilt modloader)
+No, you can use any launcher you want except for Feather Client its unsupported. (but launcher must be compatible with fabric/quilt modloader)

-Do I must install this mod on both sides?
+- Do I must install this mod on both sides?

-- Yes, you need to install this mod on both sides.
+Yes, you need to install this mod on both sides.

-Does it deleting existing mods which are not in modpack but the client has them?
+- Does it deleting existing mods which are not in modpack but the client has them?

-- No, it doesn't.
+No, it doesn't.
 It will only delete mods which are written out in delmods.txt in your modpack.

 - Does it automatically update my mods?

 No, it doesn't, but if you want this cool feature take a look at [AutoPlug](https://www.spigotmc.org/resources/autoplug-automatic-updater-for-plugins-mods-server-java-itself.78414/).
 If you are using AutoPlug, I recommend you set `sync_mods` to `true` in AutoModpack config.

+## Questions?
+* Contact me via discord Skidam#0001

-**Contributors are welcome**
+**Contributors are welcome!**
 [**click.**](CONTRIBUTING.md)

 <p align="center"><img src="https://i.imgur.com/zogBcIG.png" alt="Logo" width="200"></p>